-Chow et al. (2005) have described the numerical context for the simulation of the Riviera atmosphere in detail.
-Simulations were quantitatively evaluated for 25 August 1999, as data quality and synoptic conditions were most 'ideal' on this day.
-The setup which has proven to yield the best results for 25 August is the so-called "LU-SM"setup (Chow et al. 2005).
+The numerical context for the simulation of the Riviera atmosphere is described in detail in Part I. Simulations were quantitatively evaluated for 25 August 1999, because data quality and synoptic conditions were most "ideal" on this day.
+The setup that has proven to yield the best results for 25 August is the so-called LU-SM setup (Part I).
 In this setup, ARPS is run in a one-way nesting mode.
-A grid of 9 km horizontal resolution is initialized from ECMWF analysis data and then successively nested down to grids of finer horizontal resolutions (3 km, 1 km, 350 m and 150 m).
-All simulations start at 1800 UTC of the previous day (local daylight saving time = UTC + 2 hours).
+A grid of 9-km horizontal spacing is initialized from European Centre for Medium-Range Weather Forecasts (ECMWF) analysis data and is then successively nested down to grids of finer horizontal spacings (3 km, 1 km, 350 m, and 150 m).
+All of the simulations start at 1800 UTC of the previous day (local daylight saving time = UTC + 2 h).

-The best setup for the simulation of 21 and 22 August has turned out to be almost identical to the "LU-SM" setup.
-The only major difference is that on 21 and 22 August the model fields of the first nesting level (9 km resolution) are additionally nudged over the entire simulation period to the respective interpolated ECMWF fields, yielding some further improvement of the model output.
-This step has been necessary due to the more complicated synoptic conditions on 21 and 22 August: while 25 August was almost entirely cloud-free in all nesting-domains, the Alps were partially cloud-covered on 21 and 22 August.
-On 20 August - the day of initialization for the simulation of 21 August - there is even rainfall over the larger part of the Swiss Alps, making the model-initialization particularly error-prone and the nudging process important.
+The best setup for the simulation of 21 and 22 August has turned out to be almost identical to the LU-SM setup.
+The only major difference is that on 21 and 22 August the model fields of the first nesting level (9-km spacing) are additionally nudged over the entire simulation period to the respective interpolated ECMWF fields, yielding some further improvement of the model output.
+This step has been necessary because of the more complicated synoptic conditions on 21 and 22 August: whereas 25 August was almost entirely cloud free in all nesting domains, the Alps were partially cloud covered on 21 and 22 August.
+On 20 August-the day of initialization for the simulation of 21 August-there is even rainfall over the larger part of the Swiss Alps, making the model initialization particularly error prone and the nudging process important.

-Unless otherwise stated, data from model runs on the 350 m grid (finest vertical resolution of 30 m) are used in this paper, as the 350 m grid is the finest domain still containing the entire Riviera Valley.
-The 150 m grid (finest vertical resolution of 20 m) which does not cover the whole valley, has been used in Section 4b, where profiles of heat budget components over the narrow valley floor are assessed.
-The two high-resolution domains (350 m and 150 m) are shown in Fig. 1.
+Unless otherwise stated, data from model runs on the 350-m grid (finest vertical spacing of 30 m) are used in this paper, because the 350-m grid is the finest domain still containing the entire Riviera Valley.
+The 150-m grid (finest vertical spacing of 20 m), which does not cover the whole valley, has been used in section 4b, in which profiles of heat budget components over the narrow valley floor are assessed.
+The two high-resolution domains (350 and 150 m) are shown in Fig. 1.

-Regarding the choice of initial soil moisture distribution - one of the most sensitive parameters - the "LU-SM"-setup of Chow et al. (2005) has proven to give the best results as before.
-Following this setup, ECMWF soil moisture values are used on the 9 km and 3 km grids, a semi-empirical three-level initialization on the 1 km grid, and output data of the Water Flow and Balance Simulation Model (WaSiM-ETH, Jasper 2001) for the ARPS runs on the 350 m and 150 m grids.
-For the three-level soil moisture initialization of the 1 km grid, the same values are used as on 25 August (see Table 3 in Chow et al. 2005).
+For the choice of initial soil moisture distribution one of the most sensitive parameters-the LU-SM setup of Part I has proven to give the best results, as before.
+Following this setup, ECMWF soil moisture values are used on the 9- and 3-km grids, a semiempirical three-level initialization is used on the 1-km grid, and output data of the Water Flow and Balance Simulation Model of the Eidgenössische Technische Hochschule, the Swiss Federal Institute of Technology (WaSiM-ETH; Jasper 2001) are used for the ARPS runs on the 350- and 150-m grids.
+For the three-level soil moisture initialization of the 1-km grid, the same values are used as on 25 August (see Table 3 in Part I).